 Susan J. Koch is Chancellor of the Springfield campus of the University of Illinois, one of three campuses that collectively constitute Illinois’s leading and most comprehensive university.
-As UIS Chancellor, Dr. Koch is the chief executive officer of the Springfield campus, one of the top-ranked regional public campus in the Midwest.
+As UIS Chancellor, Dr. Koch is the chief executive officer of the Springfield campus, one of the top-ranked regional public campuses in the Midwest.
 Koch also serves as a Vice President of the University of Illinois and is a member of the UI President’s Cabinet – assisting the President and Board of Trustees in guiding the overall operations of the University of Illinois whose academic community includes approximately 78,000 students and 23,000 employees.

 Since her appointment in July, 2011, Koch has led the successful completion of the Brilliant Futures Campaign, which surpassed its $28 million goal and set new expectations for fund-raising success.
 In FY 2014, cash gift contributions to the campus increased by 42% and set a new cash record of $3.7 million.
 At the same time, new business topped $6 M – a 151% increase over the previous year.

 Koch has also led the campus in a reaffirmation of its strategic plan and in building consensus around three strategic priorities: growth, talent acquisition and retention, and facilities.
 Since 2011, the campus has increased enrollment and enhanced diversity at both undergraduate and graduate levels.
-Koch and her team have increased the visibility of the campus during the past three years with a new branding and marketing strategy, Leadership lived and the campus has added seven new academic programs to better meet needs and interests of prospective students.
+Koch and her team have increased the visibility of the campus during the past three years with a new branding and marketing strategy, Leadership lived, and the campus has added seven new academic programs to better meet needs and interests of prospective students.
 With Dr. Koch’s leadership, the campus has announced a new collaboration with the University of Illinois Chicago College of Nursing and Memorial Health System to bring a nursing program to UIS.
 With a $2 million gift from Memorial, the program will provide students with an opportunity to earn a BSN at the UIS campus and will help meet the high demand for BSN-prepared nurses in the region.
-Koch has also enlarged campus investment in the Thirkelsen Science Field Station at Emiquon, the university’s wetlands research facility and overseen growth in the quality and success of the campus’s Division II Athletics program.
+Koch has also enlarged campus investment in the Therkildsen Science Field Station at Emiquon, the university’s wetlands research facility, and overseen growth in the quality and success of the campus’s Division II Athletics program.

-A highly-visible campus leader, Koch has established productive communication channels with students, faculty, staff and alumni including the popular “Chocolate with the Chancellor” events for students, faculty consultations and gatherings, regular “Letters from the Chancellor,” the Chancellor’s blog, and campus forums on various topics of interest.
+A highly-visible campus leader, Koch has established productive communication channels with students, faculty, staff and alumni, including the popular “Chocolate with the Chancellor” events for students, faculty consultations and gatherings, regular “Letters from the Chancellor,” the Chancellor’s blog, and campus forums on various topics of interest.
 In 2013, she led implementation of a new campus employment program for undergraduate students and is currently leading an initiative to build UIS’s first student union facility, which will open in fall, 2016.